 Initiate team rapid ideation

 The plan is to use our first team meeting to kick off the Rapid Ideation.
-I am looking forward to getting creative with the team.
+I am looking forward to collaborating and getting creative with the team.

 M. Luenendonk, (2015).
 18 Best Idea Generation Techniques [Online].
 Cleverism .
 Available at: http://www.cleverism.com/18-best-idea-generation-techniques/ (Accessed: 8 June 2021).